Kata Bella Logo

 Food Hallen

 We love food, but we’re not exactly the Michelin-starred-restaurant type of couple.
 Plus, I can only manage itty bitty portions, but I still want to try a little bit of everything.
 So, what’s a better spot than a food court?
-I sampled all sorts of snacks, but two highlights stood out: these Bitterballens and Sate Ayam.
+I sampled all sorts of snacks, but two highlights stood out: the Bitterballens and Sate Ayam.
 Now, you might be wondering, why would I eat Indonesian satay in the Netherlands?
 Well, I was curious – and I was pleasantly surprised that it was so delicious!
-Not authentic, but it was pretty good.
+Not very authentic, but it was pretty good.

 I am now officially one of those people who take photos in front of a canal, and I have absolutely no shame about being a typical tourist, haha!
 There’s something undeniably charming about the Amsterdam canals.
 I loved watching boats drift by, listening to the soft ripple of the water, and doing nothing.